-The parent company BONESUPPORT HOLDING AB (publ) owns and administers the shares in BONESUPPORT AB, which in turn owns the shares in the other group companies.
+The Parent Company BONESUPPORT HOLDING AB (publ) owns and administers the shares in BONESUPPORT AB, which in turn owns the shares in the other Group companies.
 BONESUPPORT HOLDING AB does not undertake any operational activities.
 BONESUPPORT HOLDING AB was registered on March 15, 2010 in connection with the restructuring of the Group.

-In 2021, management fees were charged within the group.
-In the parent company, SEK 43.6 million (39.4) has been recognized as net sales and SEK 49.5 million (47.5) as administrative costs.
-The parent company's operating expenses amount to SEK 51.1 million (46.2).
+In 2022, management fees were charged within the Group.
+In the Parent Company, SEK 47.8 million (43.6) has been recognized as net sales and SEK 47.8 million (49.5) as administrative costs.
+The Parent Company's operating expenses amount to SEK 64.5 million (51.1).

-During the year, unconditional shareholder contributions of SEK 125.0 million were made to BONESUPPORT AB, compared to SEK 105.0 million the previous year.
-The profit/loss for the year amounted to SEK -3.1 million (-3.1).
+During the year, no unconditional shareholder contributions were made to BONESUPPORT AB, compared to SEK 125.0 million the previous year.
+The profit/loss for the year amounted to SEK -21.5 million (-3.1).

-Equity has increased to SEK 1,268.3 million (1,265.2).
-Cash and bank balances amounted to SEK 181.3 million (338.1) at the end of the year.
+Equity amounted to SEK 1,247.1 million (1,268.3).
+Cash and bank balances amounted to SEK 144.5 million (181.3) at the end of the year.